sevanetrebchenko/img/README.md

-# image-to-ascii
+# img

+This project is to experiment with various image processing algorithms.
+Current supported algorithms:
-Converter between image to ascii characters.
+- Converting .jpg/.png images to ascii
+- K-Means Clustering